prasso/prasso_app/README.md

 2. Apps have an association to a site.
     1. an app is configured with tabs
-        1. tabs point to views
+        1. tabs point to views by url or html source that is stored at Prasso.io
     2. an app is identified at the backend by the host of the request
         1. the host is associated with the site, the site is associated with the app
     3. when a request is received the host is used to look up the tab configuration that will be loaded by the app